DataMedSci/yagit/docs/source/gamma_index.rst

 .. math::
     where\ \ D_e(\vec{r_e}) = D_r(\vec{r_r})

-Its acceptance criterion is expressed in milimeters [mm].
+Its acceptance criterion is expressed in millimeters [mm].
 If DTA value at :math:`\vec{r_r}` point is at most the value of acceptance criterion (e.g. 3 mm), then this point passes the test.
 Otherwise it fails.